DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Related Work

+From the perspective of score function, DensE also belongs to translation distance model.
 In contrast to the previous works, our model leverages both rotation and scaling operations for relation modeling.
 The key idea is that we can transform any non-zero vector in the Euclidean space to another arbitrary vector through decoupled rotation and scaling transformations.
 In addition, our model provides a clear geometric picture to demonstrate the transformation of entity representation in various relation composition patterns.